jiosephlee/MKS21X-FinalProject/README.md

 ### 1/17/19
 - Added a function which allows you to hardDrop the current tetrimino.
 This pushes the tetrimino all the way to the bottom, and automatically selects the next tetrimino.
 (George)

+### 1/18/19
+- Added a new branch in which Tetris.java is being edited to allow the player to have a home screen before you actually play.